subquery/documentation/docs/academy/herocourse/module4.md

 ```

-The full mapping file should look like this:
+- The complete mapping file should look like this:

 ```